 What you will learn

-You’ll gain the knowledge and skills to use evidence to make sound clinical judgments about the nature and implementation of teaching interventions.
+You’ll gain the knowledge and skills to use evidence to make sound evidence-based judgments about the nature and implementation of teaching interventions.

 Understand how to identify and critically appraise appropriate evidence-based practices in response to identified student needs